Common terminology in oncology: What does your cancer doctor actually mean?

 - Radiotherapy: eliminating cancer cells using high energy beams.
 Advances in radiation oncology have resulted in improved precision in targeting with less damage to healthy tissues.
 These advanced techniques include Trans-arterial Radioembolisation (TARE), Stereotactic body radiation therapy (SBRT), Leutetium-DOTATATE.
 Learn more about them here.

 - Immunotherapy: this therapy harnesses one’s own immune system to fight against cancer.
 It is a type of biotherapy.
-I wrote a dedicated article titled “A primer on immunotherapy for everyone” on our blog here.
+I wrote an article titled “A primer on immunotherapy for everyone” on our blog here.

 - Targeted therapy: destroying or controlling cancer cells by the use of drugs targeting specific protein that helps the growth and spread of the tumours.